MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createallocation.md

 [in] This member is reserved and should be set to zero.

 This member is available beginning with Windows 7.

+#### - pPrivateDriverData

+[in] A pointer to a buffer that contains optional private data that the display miniport driver might require to create the resource or allocation.
+The contents of the buffer typically come from the OpenGL ICD and must be in a format that the display miniport driver can process.

 ## -see-also